TracyLuu/ss-js/README.md

 - User can add a product to their cart
 - User can add a product to their cart
 - User can view their cart summary
-- User can place an order
+- User can place an order (as long as form is valid)
 - Mobile Responsiveness

 ## Preview